steelbrain/downloader/README.md

-# M-Downloader
+# Downloader

-M-Downloader is an efficient, multi-connection downloader written in Node.js.
+Downloader is an efficient, multi-connection downloader written in Node.js.
 By downloading the same file over multiple connections, it can double or triple the speed for high latency users.

 ## Installation

 ```
-npm install --global m-downloader
+npm install --global sb-downloader
 ```

 ## Usage